 4. Consider a careers adviser

 Feeling unsure about your career options?
 In that case, it may be useful to book a session with a careers adviser.
 A careers adviser can help you to determine your skillset, establish your goals, find suitable roles and improve your resume.
 Whether you’re looking for a brand new career path or advice on returning to your old role, careers coaching is a great solution.
+Plus, if you sign up with specialists like Wegman Partners, who can help you find the ideal job, things get a lot less scary and a lot more exciting.

 5. Create a website